enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 ```

-We will override it by removing the first two lines of code that add add the Enhance styles (since we are using todoMVC styles instead).
+We will override it by removing the first two lines of code that add the Enhance styles (since we are using todoMVC styles instead).
 Then we will replace the `${linkTag()}` line in the middle with the link tag to our styles CSS file: `<link rel="stylesheet" href="/_public/styles.css">`.
 For more information on the head refer to the docs, [Head](https://enhance.dev/docs/conventions/head).

 ## Choose Your Own Adventure

-With the serverside API routes and data access layer created and the shell of the app defined it is now time to choose which path to take in this adventure.
+With the server side API routes and data access layer created and the shell of the app defined it is now time to choose which path to take in this adventure.
 If you want to follow the HTML First path continue reading the next paragraph.
 But if you would like to follow the JavaScript First approach jump ahead to the paragraph by that name.